Focus 2030

 While France has repeatedly pledged on the international stage to support countries most vulnerable to climate change and to the long-term consequences of the Covid-19 pandemic, most notably at the June 2023 Summit for a New Global Financing Pact, these new directions cast doubt.

-On February 18, Bruno Le Maire, the Finance Minister, announced the government’s intention to offset the anticipated decline in French growth in 2024, with savings of 10 billion euros.
-Of this amount, 742 million euros have been cut from the Official Development Assistance budget, while other cuts affect the ecological transition on the national territory.
+On February 18, 2024, Bruno Le Maire, the Finance Minister, announced the government’s intention to offset the anticipated decline in French growth in 2024, with savings of 10 billion euros.
+Of this amount, 742 million euros have been cut from the Official Development Assistance budget.

 Official Development Assistance is disproportionately affected by the overall 10-billion-euro budget cut.
 A reduction of 742 million euros in the ODA budget line (which represents around a third of France’s total ODA) corresponds to a 12.5% drop in the 5.9 billion euros budget set out in the Finance Act for 2024, down to 5.1 billion euros (from 5.9 billion in 2023).
 In comparison, a 10-billion-euro reduction across all budget lines corresponds to a 1.3% drop, to 803 billion euros.
 Official Development Assistance, a vital instrument for millions of people around the world, is thus cut 10 times more than other budget lines on average.

 In addition, the bill provides for the end of innovative ODA financing.
-Part of the revenue from the tax on financial transactions and the solidarity tax on airline tickets (738 million euros) was previously allocated each year to the Solidarity Fund for Development (FSD) to support France’s financing of multilateral instruments (Global Fund, IFFIm, Unitaid, GCF, GPE).
+Part of the revenue from the tax on financial transactions and the solidarity tax on airline tickets (738 million euros) was previously allocated each year to the Solidarity Fund for Development (FSD) to support France’s financing of multilateral instruments (Global Fund, IFFIm, Unitaid, Green Climate Fund, Global Partnership for Education).
 The Finance Bill formalizes the abolition of the FSD : all proceeds from the two taxes will now be paid into the general budget, thus abolishing the only instrument that directly supported ODA on an ongoing basis each year.

 At a time when multilateral cooperation and international solidarity are more crucial than ever to meeting global challenges, these political decisions appear to run counter to current needs.
 As Oxfam points out, “with this budget trajectory, most of the objectives set out in black and white in the 2021 orientation and programming law will not be met”.